alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 * Reporter: Person reporting an incident.
 * Reportee: Person being reported.

-### Report Handling
+### Report Handling and Enforcement

-After receiving a report, the person handling the report (team lead or programme director) will review the incident, set a meeting with the reportee to discuss four restorative questions:
+After receiving a report, the community leaders (or person handling the report), team lead or programme director in this case, will review the incident report and follow this process to determine the cause and consequences that violated this Code of Conduct and take further actions:

+Community leaders will reach out to the reporter to ask for further information if the submitted report is not complete or needs some additional context.
+Community leaders will also ensure that person impacted or harmed by the reported incident is safe and identify how they can be further supported.

+A meeting with the reportee will be scheduled where the person handling the report will discuss four questions:
 - What happened?
 - What were you thinking at the time?
 - Who has been affected by what you have done?
 In what way?
 - What do you think you need to do to make things right?

-When the incident in question inflicted harm on another person, four additional questions will be asked on behalf of the person(s) harmed:
+When the incident in question inflicted harm on another person, additional questions will be asked on behalf of the person(s) harmed:
 - What did you think when you realized what had happened?
 - What impact has this incident had on you and others?
-- What has been the hardest thing for you?
 - What do you think needs to happen to make things right?

 The person handling the report may follow up with reportee or reporter after this discussion